gennsev/gennsev_site/content/Blog/python_mult_pt1.md

 ---

 Python is often regarded as an almost obscene programming language.
 A libertarian place where everything is permitted and our wildest dreams come true.
 Forget about labels and definitions, and, above all, brackets.
 It is a language that welcomes everyone, from the most experienced programmer (that weird guy that still uses Fortran for some reason you don’t really want to know about) to the egotistic millennial newbie.
-Well, that is, except if you are working with multiprocessing or multithreading.
+Well, that is, except if you are working with `multiprocessing` or `multithreading`.

 The challenges of working with parallelism and concurrency in Python begins with the fact that even the internet does not understand very well how it works.
 Indeed, I’ve found multiple wrong statements on stackoverflow responses (some with a high count of up votes) and even very serious-looking blogs.
-Therefore, differently from other cases, where *programming* may also be called *stackoverflowing*, you better know at least the basics of what you are doing before starting to work with multiprocessing or multithreading in Python.
+Therefore, differently from other cases, where *programming* may also be called *stackoverflowing*, you better know at least the basics of what you are doing before starting to work with `multiprocessing` or `multithreading` in Python.

 Or else, you might have a bad time.

 ## The Basics

-When looking for the difference between python multiprocessing and multithreading, one might have the impression that they work pretty much the same.
+When looking for the difference between python `multiprocessing` and `multithreading`, one might have the impression that they work pretty much the same.
 That could not be more wrong.
 The key differences are:

 *	A process is an independent instance executed in a processor core.
 Threads are components of a process and run concurrently (inside that process).
 *	Processes do not share the same memory space, while threads do (their mother’s memory, poetic, right?).
 *	Threads are lighter and cause less overhead.
 Also, because they share the same memory inside a process, it is easier, faster, and safer to share data.
-*	True parallelism can ONLY be achieved using multiprocessing.
+*	True parallelism can ONLY be achieved using `multiprocessing`.
 That is because only one thread can be executed at a given time inside a process time-space.
 This is assured by Python’s global interpreter lock (GIL) (see [Python GIL at RealPython](https://realpython.com/python-gil/)).
 *	Processes execution is scheduled by the operating system, while threads are scheduled by the GIL.

 We should also understand the difference between concurrency and parallelism.
 *	**Concurrent** execution means that two or more tasks are progressing at the same time.
 *	**Parallel** execution implies that two or more jobs are being executed simultaneously.

-Multithreading implements concurrency, multiprocessing implements parallelism.
+`multithreading` implements concurrency, `multiprocessing` implements parallelism.
 Processes run on separate processing nodes.

 ![Architecture](/imgs/PythonMultSeries/Multi_Diagram.png)